 WELCOME TO YOSEMITE!

 A vegan camping trip takes a little planning ahead but it’s worth it!
-Here is a breakdown of the meals, snacks, and essentials I prepared to maintain my vegan lifestyle on a camping weekend through Yosemite.
+This blog includes meals, snacks, and essentials that I prepared to maintain a vegan lifestyle on a camping weekend through Yosemite.

 Lunch 1: Peanut butter & jelly sandwich.
 You can’t go wrong with Pb&J!
 Think simple for lunches because you may not be near your campsite mid-day to cook anything.

 Lunch 2: Slice of plain whole grain and seed bread, a bag of chopped pineapple, strawberries and kiwis and a Lara Bar.